MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

+* restrict usernames to only have certain characters
+* login with email or username
 * update how we detect images via url
   - https://github.com/wzbg/is-image-url/blob/master/index.js
 * allow graphql endpoing to be exposed again